 How does it feel to get to the end of a track that’s eight miles from the nearest main road, in a remote corner of north-west Scotland?
 That’s a question that Badrallach’s owners, Owen and Christy, have put a great deal of thought and effort into answering.

 To start with, if you’ve come this far, there’s a pretty good chance you’ll be aiming to get away from it all – including other people.
 So there are individual camping pitches hidden away between bushes and rowan thicket.
-A web of little paths and bridges that will have younger campers playing hide-and-seek for hours allow you to navigate between them, while campfire pits – the best places to sit, rest and simply gaze at the amazing scenery – are duly provided at every pitch.
+A web of little paths and bridges that will have younger campers playing hide-and-seek for hours allows you to navigate between them, while firepits – the best places to sit, rest and simply gaze at the amazing scenery – are duly provided at every pitch

 Indeed a slower pace of life is just the appeal of this part of Scotland.
 It’s certainly something that Owen loves about the place.
 A qualified botanist, herbalist and wilderness therapist, he has recently begun running nature-oriented workshops at the campsite, incorporating herbal medicine, stress-management and creative approaches such as music, art and writing.
-And, whether you come here to partake in soothing stress-releif or simpy want a loch-side tent pitch, once you’ve been at Badrallach for a few days you too will settle into a new rhythm of existing.
+And, whether you come here to partake in soothing stress-relief or simply want a loch-side tent pitch, once you’ve been at Badrallach for a few days you, too, will settle into a new rhythm of existing.
 Time drifts here and pulls you along with it.
-So when you’re finally packing up, you find yourself asking a very different question – how will it feel when you return to the world at the end of the road eight miles away?
+So when you’re finally packing up, you’ll find yourself asking a very different question – how will it feel when you return to the world at the end of the road eight miles away?